qscat/qscat/docs/source/manual/tabs/forecasting.rst

 Algorithm
 =========

-*Content for this section will be added soon.*

 .. _tab_forecasting_kalman_filter:

 Kalman Filter
 -------------

-*Content for this section will be added soon.*
+Based on :cite:`long2012extended`, according to DSAS :cite:`2018:dsasv5`.

 .. _tab_forecasting_time_period:

 Time Period
 ===========

 Allows you to select the forecast period (10 or 20 years) from now.
+"From now" refers to system date when the forecasting algorithm is executed.

 Vector layer output